-It remains to check that the previous procedure is independent of the choice of $k$-cell in $S^{k}$ at every step.
-Repeat the procedure with any other choice of $k$-cells at every step, and call $g'$ any map constructed in such a way.
-Since $g'$ attains the same values than $g$ at any 0-cell, and by hypothesis, the restriction of $g' g^{-1}: S^{k}\to G$ to any of the $k$-cells of $\cC$ would determine a trivial cellular homotopy class, it follows that the homotopy class of $g' g^{-1}$, as an element in $\pi_{k}(G,e)$, must be trivial.
-Then, in particular, it follows that $[g']=[g]$ as elements in $\left[S^{k},G,g_{0}\right]$. \end{proof}
+To see that the previous procedure is independent of the choice of $k$-cell in $S^{k}$ at every step, repeat it with any other choice of $k$-cells at every step, and call $g'$ the constructed map.
+Since $g'$ attains the same values than $g$ at any 0-cell, and by hypothesis the restriction of $g' g^{-1}: S^{k}\to G$ to any of the $k$-cells of $\cC$ determines a trivial cellular homotopy class, it follows that the homotopy class of $g' g^{-1}$, as an element in $\pi_{k}(G,e)$, must be trivial.
+In particular, it follows that $[g']=[g]$ as elements in $\left[S^{k},G,g_{0}\right]$. \end{proof}